-The disappointment came to Conisbrough’s other likely representive, Robert Pearson, of Old Road, a member of the Ellershaw A.B.C.
+The disappointment came to Conisbrough’s other likely representative, Robert Pearson, of Old Road, a member of the Ellershaw A.B.C.

 The Ellershaw lad is only in his second season of boxing and improved with every fight.
 Next year he would be eligible for the “B” class.

 Joyce is now hoping to bring a National A.B.A. title back from London, on May 21st, and Pearson?